How To Take Waterfall Pictures Successfully

 When you take a shot of moving water in auto mode with any camera, the shutter speed is so fast that it will freeze the motion of the water flow.
 This is fine so long as you aren’t looking for any movement in the water.

-Therefore, if you shoot with a shutter speed faster than 1/125 sec, motion will be frozen.
-To get the feel of movement in the water flow, shooting with a slower shutter speed of say 1/5 sec. or even up to 2 seconds is desirable.
+Therefore, if you shoot with a shutter speed faster than 1/125 sec, the motion will be frozen.
+To get the feel of movement, shooting with a slower shutter speed of say 1/5 sec. or even up to 2 seconds is desirable.

 The main drawback with longer shutter speeds is that excess light can enter the camera resulting in overexposure.
 To compensate for this, pay attention to both ISO and aperture settings and use a neutral density grad filter.
 Also, don’t forget a polarizer is a must as well.

 There is no way you can get this silky effect by using your camera in AUTO mode.
 It is there to help you get a clear, sharp picture without you having to intervene at all.